-We estimate that OC43 lineage A accumulates roughly 0.6 × 10–3 adaptive substitutions per codon per year (or 0.45 adaptive substitutions each year) in the S1 domain of spike while the rate of adaptation in OC43 lineage B is slightly higher and is estimated to result in an average 0.56 adaptive substitutions in S1 per year (Fig. 5).
-The S1 domain of 229E is estimated to accrue 0.26 adaptive substitutions per year.
+We estimate that OC43 lineage A accumulates roughly 0.61 × 10–3 adaptive substitutions per codon per year (or 0.45 adaptive substitutions each year) in the S1 domain of spike while the rate of adaptation in OC43 lineage B is slightly higher and is estimated to result in an average 0.56 adaptive substitutions in S1 per year (Figure 5).
+The S1 domain of 229E is estimated to accrue 0.26 adaptive substitutions per year (a rate of 0.47 × 10–3 adaptive substitutions per codon per year).
 A benefit of the Bhatt method is the ability to calculate the strength of selection, which allows us to compare these seasonal HCoVs to other viruses.
-We used our implementation of the Bhatt method to calculate the rate of adaptation for influenza H3N2, which is known to undergo rapid antigenic evolution, and measles, which does not.
-We estimate that the receptor-binding domain of influenza H3N2 accumulates adaptive substitutions about 3 times faster than the HCoVs OC43 and 229E (Fig. 6).
+We used our implementation of the Bhatt method to calculate the rate of adaptation for influenza A/H3N2, which is known to undergo rapid antigenic evolution, measles, which does not, and influenza B strains Vic and Yam, which evolve antigenically at a slower rate than A/H3N2.
+We estimate that the receptor-binding domain of influenza A/H3N2 accumulates adaptive substitutions between 2 and 3 times faster than the HCoVs OC43 and 229E (Figure 6).
+The rate of adaptive substitution in influenza B/Yam and B/Vic are on par with the seasonal HCoVs.
 We detect no adaptive substitutions in the measles receptor-binding protein.
-These results put the evolution of the S1 domain of OC43 and 229E in context, indicating that the S1 domain is under positive selection, and that this positive selection generates new variants in the putative antigenic regions of these HCoVs at about a third of the rate of the canonical example of antigenic evolution, the HA1 domain of influenza H3N2.
+These results put the evolution of the S1 domain of OC43 and 229E in context, indicating that the S1 domain is under positive selection, and that this positive selection generates new variants in the putative antigenic regions of these HCoVs at about the same rate as influenza B strains and about half the the rate of the canonical example of antigenic evolution, the HA1 domain of influenza A/H3N2.

 Because coronaviruses are known to recombine, and recombination has the potential to impact evolutionary analyses of selection, we sought to verify that our results are not swayed by the presence of recombination.
 To do this, we simulated the evolution of OC43 lineage A spike and RdRp genes under varying levels of recombination and positive selection and used our implementation of the Bhatt method to identify adaptive substitutions.
-As the strength of positive selection increases, we detect more adaptive substitutions, regardless of the level of recombination (Fig. 7).
+As the strength of positive selection increases, we detect more adaptive substitutions, regardless of the level of recombination (Figure 7).
 This demonstrates that our estimates of adaptive evolution are not biased by recombination events.